vfilippova-axway/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_config.md

 Rate limit monitors the number of requests that a user can send to API Manager during an active session.
 If the number of requests in an individual session exceeds the configured boundaries, the session is terminated, and the user must log in again to continue using API Manager.

-To configure the request rate limiter for your user' sessions in API Manager, perform the following steps in Policy Studio:
+To configure the request rate limiter for your user's sessions in API Manager, perform the following steps in Policy Studio:

 1. Select **Environment Configuration > Listeners > API Gateway > API Portal > Paths** in the Policy Studio tree.
 2. Double-click the `API Portal v1.4 ('v1.4')` servlet to open its dialog box.
 3. On the servlet dialog box, click to **Edit** the `jersey.config.server.provider.classnames` property.
 4. Add `com.vordel.apiportal.api.filter.RateLimitBindingFeature` to the existing comma-separated list of class names.
 5. Click to **Add** two new properties to the **Servlet Properties** list :

    * **Name**: `RateLimitFilter.rateLimitSize`. **Value**: Enter the number of requests a user can make in a period of time.
 Defaults to `200`.
    * **Name**: `RateLimitFilter.rateLimitOffset`. **Value**: Enter the amount of time, in milliseconds, that the request rate limiter should allow between the user’s most recent request and the configured number of requests.
 Defaults to `60000` milliseconds (`1` minute).
 6. Click **OK**.

 {{< alert title="Note" color="primary" >}}A user login to API Manager generates multiple requests.
 Therefore, it is recommended to set `RateLimitFilter.rateLimitSize` to higher than `50` at a minimum.

+Customers with a large number of entities will also generate large volumes of API Manager requests and should, therefore, consider increasing the default value for `RateLimitFilter.rateLimitSize.`
 {{< /alert >}}